JosCla/opengl-ball/README.md

 ## Building the Project
 Navigate to the root of the project, and run `make`.

-This project uses OpenGL, GLFW, GLAD, and GLM.
+This project uses OpenGL, GLFW, GLAD, STB_IMAGE, and GLM.

 ## Usage
 After building the project, run the project with `./main`.